MblLLI16/MblLLI16/README.md

 I have a favorite project "Time check" — I am creating an application for tracking and analyzing the time spent at the PC to improve productivity and achieve results in work, study and other areas of life.

-I am a big fan of hackathons for the unique atmosphere they offer and the opportunity they provide to develop both technical and soft skills.
+I really love hackathons for their atmosphere and the opportunity to develop hard and soft skills.

 In my leisure time, I enjoy cycling and staying active through various sports